Tencent/Hippy/docs/en-us/guide/integration.md

 At present, hippy-react is `Webpack 4` built, and the configuration is all placed in the [scripts](//github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo/scripts) directory.
 In fact, it is only the configuration file of [webpack](//webpack.js.org/).
 It is recommended to read  the contents of  [webpack](//webpack.js.org/)'s official website first, and then modify it after having a certain foundation.

-#### Compilation configuration for development and debugging of hippy-react terminal
+#### Compilation configuration for development and debugging of hippy-react native

-This configuration shows a minimal configuration for running Hippy on the terminal.
+This configuration shows a minimal configuration for running Hippy on the native.

 | Configuration file                                                     | Description       |
 | ------------------------------------------------------------ | ---------- |
 | [hippy-webpack.dev.js](//github.com/Tencent/Hippy/blob/master/examples/hippy-react-demo/scripts/hippy-webpack.dev.js) |Configuration for debugging|

-#### Terminal online package configuration
+#### native online package configuration

 There are two main differences between online packages and development and debugging packages:

 1. Turn on production mode, remove debug information, and turn off `watch` (watch mode listens for file changes and repackages).
-2. More than one Hippy service is likely to run in the terminal, so the shared part is separated into a `vendor` package, which can effectively reduce the volume of the service package.
+2. More than one Hippy service is likely to run in the native, so the shared part is separated into a `vendor` package, which can effectively reduce the volume of the service package.
 [DllPlugin](//webpack.js.org/plugins/dll-plugin/) and [DllReferencePlugin](//webpack.js.org/plugins/dll-plugin/#dllreferenceplugin) are used to realize this.
 It should be noted that the generated `vendor` package does not need to be specially updated under normal circumstances, but if it is updated, pay attention to upward compatibility, and do not cause service crash due to subcontracting.

 | Configuration file                                                     | Description                                                 |
 | ------------------------------------------------------------ |-------------------------------------------------------------|